 Electrical Issues

 Another common problem that can impact the longevity of a Honda Pilot is electrical issues.
 The electrical system in modern vehicles is complex and plays a crucial role in various functions, from starting the engine to powering electronic components.
-When electrical problems arise, they can cause a range of issues, including:
+When electrical arise, they can cause a range of issues, including:

 - Dead battery: One of the most common electrical problems in vehicles is a dead or dying battery.
 If your Honda Pilot struggles to start or you notice dimming lights, it could indicate a failing battery that needs to be replaced.